R3D9477/my_linux_staff/README.md

 # my_linux_staff
-set of script and some workarounds to keep life easier
+set of scripts and some workarounds to keep life easier